ultraleettech/currency-rates/README.md

         public: true    # Symfony 3.3+
 ```

 The last line is optional and only required if you wish to fetch the service directly from the service container (*e.g.* via `$this->get('currency_rates')` in your controllers).
-However, it is recommended to use service injection instead.
+However, it is recommended to use dependency injection instead.

 You can now inject it into your service contructors or controller actions: